mx-psi/tfg/text/Mathematics/03-probabilistic.md

 The general consensus among theoretical computer scientists is that $\mathsf{P} = \mathsf{BPP}$.
 Current attempts try to prove this equality by the use of *pseudorandom generators*, that transform a logarithmic number of random bits into a polynomial amount of almost-random bits.
 This suggest a simple way of transforming a randomized algorithm into a classical one: feed every possible logarithmic seed to the pseudorandom generator and run the randomized algorithm with the output.
-Unfortunately, this remains an open problem and there are problems that resist *derandomization*. [@AroraComputationalComplexityModern2009; chap.
-21]
+Unfortunately, this remains an open problem and there are problems that resist *derandomization* (@AroraComputationalComplexityModern2009, chap.
+21).

 In this section we show a simple decision problem known to be in $\mathsf{BPP}$ but not known to be in $\mathsf{P}$, that is, no direct classical algorithm is known to solve this problem in polynomial time.

 The problem is called *polynomial identity testing* and can be formally stated by making use of algebraic circuits, which essentially describe a polynomial expression.
-We follow the approach of [@SaxenaProgressPolynomialIdentity].
+We follow the approach of (@SaxenaProgressPolynomialIdentity).

 :::{.definition}
 An *algebraic circuit* is a circuit with one output with respect to the basis $\{+,-,\times, \operatorname{FANOUT}\}$.